-Designing graphics for websites and other online platforms have become an increasingly popular way to make a living.
+Designing graphics for websites and other online platforms has become an increasingly popular way to make a living.
 The cost of online graphic design services has also increased in recent years.
-Here, we discuss how much online graphic design services cost in the year 2022.
+Here, we discuss how much online graphic design services cost in the year 2023.

 Hourly Costs of Online Graphic Designers

-While not every agency expresses its pricing in hourly rates, they can be easily calculated.
+While not every agency pays hourly rates, they can be easily calculated.
 Here are the approximate hourly rates of designers of different skill levels:

 - Entry: $5–$20/hour